 Coach looked at the ground and said, “Yeah, but now that we called a timeout, they’re probably thinking it’s a fake.”
-Then he looked at me directly, put his hand on my shoulder and said, “So why don’t we just kick it like we should have from the beginning?”
+Then he looked at me directly, put his hand on my shoulder, and said, “So why don’t we just kick it as we should have from the beginning?”

 Leadership Lessons – Influence vs. Power